Inside: Looking for a step-by-step strategy for teaching your students how to write animal reports? Use these FREE

 Report writing is a type of informative writing. … and what is informative writing you ask?
 Informative writing is meant to give information to the reader.
 The information increases the reader’s knowledge about a topic.
 So … when students write a report, they are learning to share information with others.
-And as teacher isn’t that our goal?
+And as teachers isn’t that our goal?

 - conduct research to find out about their animals,

 - create reports that provide information to their readers.

 7 Steps of the Report Writing Process